 An estimated 8.5 million people in the United States have peripheral artery disease, affecting approximately 12-20 percent of Americans over 60.

-PAD is more common in African-Americans than any other ethnic or racial group, and men are slightly more likely than women to develop PAD.
+Peripheral artery disease is a major risk factor for heart attack and stroke.
+PAD is more common in African-Americans than other racial groups; and men are slightly more likely than women to develop PAD.
 Peripheral vascular disease is also more common in smokers.

 Fast facts on peripheral artery disease

-- The most common cause is a build-up of cholesterol in the arteries
+- The most common cause is a build-up of cholesterol in the arteries.

-- Peripheral artery disease is a risk factor for more serious cardiac events
+- Peripheral artery disease is a risk factor for more serious cardiac events.

 Experts say that around half of all people with PAD do not know they have the condition; this is because many individuals have no symptoms.
+Possible symptoms include:

-- Hair loss on the feet and legs
+- Hair loss on the feet and legs.

-- Intermittent claudication - the thigh or calf muscles may feel pain when walking or climbing stairs; some individuals complain of painful hips
+- Intermittent claudication - the thigh or calf muscles may feel pain when walking or climbing stairs; some individuals complain of painful hips.

-- Leg weakness
+- Leg weakness.

-- A foot or the lower leg may feel cold
+- A foot or the lower leg may feel cold.

-- Numbness in the legs
+- Numbness in the legs.

-- Brittle toenails
+- Brittle toenails.

-- Toenails grow slowly
+- Toenails grow slowly.

-- The skin on the legs becomes shiny or turns pale or bluish
+- The skin on the legs becomes shiny or turns pale or bluish.

-- Difficulty in finding a pulse in the leg or foot
+- Difficulty in finding a pulse in the leg or foot.

-- Erectile dysfunction (impotence in men, problems achieving or sustaining an erection)
+- Erectile dysfunction (impotence in men, problems achieving or sustaining an erection).